Can I Freeze-Dry Breast Milk?

 Is freeze-drying breast milk safe?

+You want to know you are providing adequate nutrition for baby.
+Unlike old-fashioned breast milk freezing and storage, this method can help ease your safety concerns.
 "Freeze-drying done properly doesn't negatively affect the nutritional quality of milk," Eyvazzadeh said.

 A 2017 study in Argentina looked at breast milk before and after freeze-drying and found comparable levels of proteins, glucose, triglycerides, polyphenols and other oxidation products, she explained.
+The nutritional properties don't appear to be adversely affected when undergoing the freeze-drying process for breast milk.

 A 2020 study in Korea "shows that freeze-drying milk did not affect human milk glycoproteins, providing further evidence about the benefits of this option for parents," Eyvazzadeh said.
-Research from Korea in 2019 found human milk oligosaccharides (a type of carbohydrate) are not affected by freeze-drying, either.
+Research from Korea in 2019 suggested human milk oligosaccharides (a type of carbohydrate) are not affected by freeze-drying, either.

 Some research has found the process to be better at preserving nutrients than at-home freezing.